 8. Reporting of enrichment of information on parties suspected of terrorism financing through the SIPENDAR application; and

-1. The Company’s human capital training and monitoring on AAML—CFT—CPF in 2023, which was conducted by e-learning via M-BEAT application (digital learning media for BFI Finance’s employees);
+1. The Company’s human capital training and monitoring on AML-CFT-CPF was conducted via M-BEAT application (digital learning media for BFI Finance’s employees);

 2. Participation in AML—CFT—CPF seminars and trainings from OJK, PPATK, and other parties, to ensure understanding and knowledge in line with the latest regulatory developments and typologies of money laundering, terrorism financing, and financing for the proliferation of weapons of mass destruction;

-4. Training for employees in the positions of Credit Factory Head, Credit Commercial Analyst, Credit PBF, Sharia & NonCollateral Credit as well as the Credit Operations Team at the Head Office as the parties responsible for AML—CFT—CPF on the updates regarding the implementation of POJK 8/2023 and AML—CFT—CPF cases in multifinance companies; and
+3. Training for employees in the positions of Credit Factory Head, Credit Commercial Analyst, Credit PBF, Sharia & Non-Collateral Credit as well as the Credit Operations Team at the head office as the parties responsible for AML-CFT-CPF on the updates regarding the implementation of POJK 8/2023 and AML-CFT-CPF cases in multifinance companies;

-5. Updates to the employee recruitment process using the AML—CFT—CPF Watchlist as a preventive measure so that the Company avoids personnel who may be able to abuse the Company as a means of operating crimes.
+4. Updates to the employee recruitment process using the AML-CFT-CPF Watchlist as a preventive measure so that the Company avoids personnel who may be able to abuse the Company as a means of operating crimes; and